Valiant (film): Plot

-In France, the pigeons meet Charles de Girl and Rollo, two mice from the French Resistance, Mouse Division, who lead them to Saint-Pierre, where they receive the message they have been ordered to deliver.
-They soon come under attack by Von Talon's henchmen, resulting in Bugsy and the message being captured.
-Von Talon takes the message from Bugsy and decides to lock him up and kill him later, planning to personally deliver the message to Der Fuehrer himself.
-Valiant and the troops follow Bugsy to the falcon's bunker, where they discover that Gutsy has survived the plane crash.
-Valiant takes advantage of his small size and sneaks into the bunker through the gun barrel, retrieves the message, and frees Bugsy and Mercury.
-Unfortunately, the falcons witness the escape and give chase.
-As Gutsy, Bugsy, Mercury, Toughwood, Tailfeather and Lofty fight off Cufflingk and Underlingk, Valiant flies to London to deliver the message, followed by Von Talon.
+Arriving in France, Squad F meet Charles de Girl and Rollo, two mice from the French Resistance's Mouse Division, who lead them to Saint-Pierre to receive the message they were ordered to deliver.
+However, Von Talon's forces attack, capturing Bugsy and the message.
+Unaware that Squad F followed him to his bunker hideout, Von Talon imprisons Bugsy, intending to kill him after he delivers the message to Der Fuehrer.
+Concurrently, Squad F reunite with Gutsy while Valiant uses his short stature to infiltrate Von Talon's bunker and rescue Bugsy and Mercury.
+Though the falcons discover them during their escape, Squad F, Mercury, and Gutsy hold off Cufflingk and Underlingk while Valiant flies to London to deliver the message, followed by Von Talon.

-After a climactic chase, Valiant hides until he is caught by Von Talon.
-With the help of Felix and the resident pigeons, Valiant outwits Von Talon by getting a giant hook caught on his medals, leaving him to be beaten by the water wheel.
-Valiant delivers the message, and upon its arrival in the war room, a change of plans is made; the Allied fleet will land in Normandy.
-After receiving the Dickin Medal, Squad F returns to the local bar in West Nestington, where Valiant reunites and shares a romantic kiss with Victoria.
+With Felix and his fellow West Nestington residents' help, Valiant subdues Von Talon and successfully delivers the message.
+Upon receiving it, the Allies readjust their plans and opt to land in Normandy.
+Sometime later, Squad F receives the Dickin Medal and celebrate at the West Nestington bar, where Valiant reunites and shares a kiss with Victoria.
 A message is then displayed commending the animals that saved thousands of lives during World War II.